Stay focused. A win is just a win. I know I’m in danger of getting stuck in tautology here, but put the emphasis on “a.”

 There is obvious value in getting the result, especially in terms of team confidence and rankings, but as a coach the ability to clearly evaluate performance is much more important.

-If you win but played poorly or just OK
+What if you win but played poorly or just OK

 Best case, the team’s confidence grows but you as the coach are analytical and clinical about the level of play.
 Without undoing the benefits that naturally accrue from winning you hone in on the teaching that will correct deficiencies.